vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

     ```

 ## Troubleshoot installation issues
--For log installation issues, see  for more information on
 For self-troubleshooting, do the following
 1. Refer to [Log installation issues](linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.
 2. Refer to  [Installation issues](https://learn.microsoft.com/en-us/defender-endpoint/linux-support-install) for more information on commonly occurring installation issues